 Supporting boys to lead safer, more respectful and more connected lives requires an exploration of societal and cultural influencers including:

-- men and boys performing certain types of masculinities (using aggression and violence to resolve conflict, queer-phobia, racism, entitlement, etc).
+- Masculinity – using aggression and violence to resolve conflict, racism, entitlement, etcetera.

-- gender inequalities, particularly the sexualisation and objectification of women
+- Gender inequalities – the sexualisation and objectification of women

-- attitudinal reinforces such as media, advertising, television, film and internet
+- Attitudinal reinforces – media, advertising, television, film and internet

-- hyperstimulation and desensitisation from technology, social media, pornography, electronics, and gaming
+- Hyperstimulation and desensitisation from technology – social media, pornography, electronics, gaming

 Learning about explanations for abuse doesn’t provide an excuse for abuse.
 Therapy involves helping young people to understand personal responsibility, how this is different to what happened to them, what can be done about their pain/suffering, and to come up with safer possibilities for a better life.